Kearinl/Project-Kazooie-Unity3D/README.md

 ## UI

-- Mainmenu - [Working]
+- Mainmenu - [Working] // Working just needs scene loading adjustments to improve peformance.
-- Settings Audio/Visual - [Working]
+- Settings Audio/Visual - [Working] // Working only in game pause settings not from main menu.
-- Pause Menu - [Working]
+- Pause Menu - [Working]  // Needs more UI work done to represent the normal pause menu.
-- Item Collection - [Working] - Still needs works for all items.
+- Item Collection - [Working] // Still needs works for all items.
 - Cutscenes - [Working]
-- Dialogue System - [Working]
+- Dialogue System - [Working] // Needs more mole hills working and the move enabler working.

 ------------------------------------------------------------------------------------